Kelly Batchelor

 2. We'd asked about kitchen equipment that didn't prominently feature on the menu, therefore increasing effort levels before reaching the menu

 By maintaining recommendation order on the menu and stripping back unnecessary kitchen equipment from the list, I could make minimal tweaks to the design and create a lean, simple and effective iteration.
-The iteration will be launched as an A/B test on iOS (As of March 2024) so stay tuned for how it performs! 👀
+This iteration was A/B tested and proved commercially successful, increasing our metric of Average Orders Per User (AOPU) by 1%, equating to just over £1m in EBITDA 🎉.

 More Projects